Rayy1704/ObjectOrientedSemesterProject/README.md

 CS-112 Object-Oriented Programming Project

-Welcome to the repository for the CS-112 Object-Oriented Programming second-semester project, developed by [Your Name] and Asad Shayan under the guidance of Prof. Dr. Zahid Halim.
+Welcome to the repository for the CS-112 Object-Oriented Programming second-semester project, developed by Rayyan Salman and Asad Shayan under the guidance of Prof. Dr. Zahid Halim.

 Contents: